MakeSoil/Public-Pages/plan.md

 Why do it ourselves in our own neighborhoods?
 Because humanity must have the hands-on experience of regenerating the Biosphere directly.
 That’s what we get when we participate directly in making soil.
 We create new, living Earth, and from that moment on we see ourselves differently: no longer just a consumer, but a regenerator.

 As for how to effectively organize us around an activity that few people know how to do, a dash of technology here can really help.
-That’s what you’ll find at MakeSoil's website.
-Think of MakeSoil as an operating system for planetary regeneration.
+That’s what you’ll find at MakeSoil.org - think of MakeSoil as an operating system for planetary regeneration.
 It’s still in its early stages, but right now it offers a basic way for everyone to begin organizing and effectively moving forward.
 You don’t have to do it alone, and you don’t have to know what you’re doing.
-Just go to MakeSoil and find a Soil Site near you.
+Just go to MakeSoil.org and find a Soil Site near you.

 ## Step 3 — Use that soil to start millions of gardens of every size and shape, everywhere.